ebi-uniprot/archibald/README.md

-# UniProt style guide
+# Archibald

-This is the living style guide for the UniProt website.
+A framework to create a pattern library on top of Zurb Foundation.

 ## Installation

-To use this, your computer needs:
+To use this, you need:

 - [NodeJS](https://nodejs.org/en/) (0.10 or greater)
 - [Gulp](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)